httpwg/http-extensions/draft-ietf-httpbis-priority.md

 can appear in requests and responses.
 It is an end-to-end signal of the request priority from the client or the response priority from the server. {{merging}}
 describes how intermediaries can combine the priority information from client requests and server responses to correct or amend the precedence.
+Clients cannot interpret the appearance or omission of a Priority response header as acknowledgement that any prioritization has occurred.

 Priority is a Dictionary ({{Section 3.2 of STRUCTURED-FIELDS}}):